Manage Your Grant

 1. Fill out an IRS W-9 form and return email to Vickie.mcpherson@tn.gov.

-2. TN Arts Commission grant payments will be made by direct deposit.
-First-time grant recipients and all previous grantees that have received payment via check in the past must sign up for grant payment by direct deposit.
+The state of Tennessee requires that all payments, including grant payments, be made by direct deposit.
+First-time grant recipients and grantees that have historically received payment via check must sign up for grant payment by direct deposit.

-- First, if grantees have not had previous access to an Edison account with the State of Tennessee Supplier Maintenance, complete the Supplier Maintenance SDDA Access Form first and email to SupplierSupport@tn.gov.
+1. If grantees have not had previous access to an Edison direct deposit account with the State of Tennessee Supplier Maintenance, complete the Supplier Maintenance SDDA Access Form first and email to SupplierSupport@tn.gov.

-- Once set up as a supplier to the State of Tennessee, grantees are offered the convenience of having direct deposit notifications sent via email one business day prior to the date of deposit.
+1. Once direct deposit is set up for a supplier (grantee) of the State of Tennessee, grantees are offered the convenience of having direct deposit notifications sent via email one business day prior to the date of deposit.
 To add a new email address or change an existing email address receiving payment notifications, complete the Email Deposit Notification Form and follow the instructions in the form to submit electronically.